 Emily Blunt (Evelyn Abbott), John Krasinski (Lee Abbott), Millicent Simmonds (Regan Abbott), Noah Jupe (Marcus Abbott), Cade Woodward (Beau Abbott)

 Society has been devastated in the aftermath of invasion by alien creatures.
 The creatures are hyper-alert to the smallest sound and attack anything that makes a noise.
 Husband and wife Lee and Evelyn Abbott live on a farm with their two children where they have adapted their living circumstances to make as little noise as possible.
 Their daughter Regan is deaf and they all communicate by sign language.
-On a sortie to town to scavenge supplies, their younger son Beau is killed when he picks up a toy with a siren.
+On a sortie to town to scavenge supplies, their younger son Beau is killed by a creature when he picks up a toy and accidentally activates its siren.
 A year later, the family is still grieving.
 As Evelyn nears the due date of her pregnancy, their lives are endangered by the unforeseen dangers and unsaid griefs within the household.

 John Krasinski is best known as an actor, gaining fame in particular as Jim in the American version of tv’s The Office (2005-13).
 He has gone on to assorted other films, tv and animation voicework roles, including being cast shortly after this as Jack Ryan in the tv series Tom Clancy’s Jack Ryan (2018– ).
 He made his directorial debut with Brief Interviews with Hideous Men (2009), followed by the drama The Hollars (2016), as well as wrote the screenplay for Gus Van Sant’s Promised Land (2012).
 A Quiet Place was his third directorial outing, which he also stars in and co-writes.
 In real-life, Krasinski is married to Emily Blunt who plays his wife on screen in the film.